 In 1965, Ethel Ann Cook Kibler (everyone calls her EA) lived in Augusta, GA, with four children under the age of six (including twins) and a husband doing a second medical residency.
 As a young new mother, Ethel Ann really didn’t like to cook.
 It was just not something she enjoyed very much.
 But as she has always said, if you have to do something (which she clearly did), you need to do it well.
 Liking, for her, was beside the point.
 So - she went to school to learn: vocational school, department stores, anywhere there was a teacher.
-And then she met legendary Southern chef, Natalie Dupree, at the Rich’s Department Store, near the beginning of both their “careers and the rest, as they say, is history.
+And then she met legendary Southern chef, Natalie Dupree [one of our gods of Southern cooking], at the Rich’s Department Store, near the beginning of her career and the rest, as they say, is history.

 The Kibler family’s daily dinners were the perfect combination of Southern and global foods.
 Ethel Ann and the African-American woman who worked for her family, Sennie Mae Allen, filled that table with delicious and quintessential Southern food but it was juxtaposed against dishes from all over the world.
 All the things Ethel Ann learned in class.
 Monday would be an amazing country fried steak with gravy and Tuesday would be an equally amazing veal marsala.
 Their home on Pine Forest Circle was Southern by way of Marseille and Rome.